-We funded a portion of the \$7.0 million to acquire IDSI through cash payments totaling \$5.1 million with the residual by issuing notes payable of \$1.0 million due on both the first and second anniversary of the closing.
-We contributed an additional \$0.3 million in capital to the JV as part of our required capital contributions.
-Capital expenditures were \$1.3 million for the first three months of 2010 compared to \$0.6 million for the same 2009 period.
+We funded a portion of the \$7.0 million to acquire IDSI through cash payments totaling \$5.1 million with the residual by issuing notes payable of \$1.0 million due on the first and second anniversary of the closing.
+We contributed an additional \$0.5 million in capital to the joint venture as part of our required capital contributions compared to \$0.7 million in the prior year period.
+Capital expenditures were \$2.7 million for the first six months of 2010 compared to \$2.3 million for the same 2009 period.
 Current period expenditures were primarily used for facilities maintenance and technology infrastructure.
 We anticipate total capital spending in 2010 will range between \$6.0 million and \$7.0 million and will be funded by cash flow from operations.